astronomer/docs/astro/develop-project.md

 #### Step 1: Specify the private repository in your project

-To add a Python package from a private repository to your Astro project, specify the repository's SSH URL in your project's `requirements.txt` file.
+To add a Python package from a private repository to your Astro project, specify the repository’s SSH URL in your project’s `requirements.txt` file.
 This URL should be formatted as:

 ```
 git+ssh://git@github.com/<your-github-organization-name>/<your-private-repository>.git